 “We keep bumping into each other and laughing.” -Hafiz

 Why was I more blessed?
-Well, because- an example- one day at work the day did not go the way I though it was supposed to.
+Well, for example, one day at work, the day did not go the way I though it was supposed to.
 I went with one of my clients to a doctors appointment.
 (This was not on my calendar).
 He asked me to go and I couldn’t say no because I am one to help in any way I can.
 So, unexpected events go against me controlling my life, emotional imbalance, etc. but there is no greater feeling than building a stronger relationship with my client.
-Another example is being caught up in my own world.
-Simply walking out of the office, I check my email- even though I’m off the clock- and by looking at my phone I miss whats around me.
+Another example was being caught up in my own world.
+Simply walking out of the office, I check my email- even though I’m off the clock- and by looking at my phone I missed what was around me.
 Not until a buddy from the neighborhood yells out my name to say hi and asks how I am doing, do I realize I am not paying attention to the blessings that I am surrounded by.
 There is a joy in hearing one of my buddies say, “My friend, how are you?”
 Or even on the bus stop talking to the person standing next to me, will one of them start a conversation about the weather and eventually turn to a conversation about God.

 So, again, “God and I have become like two giant fat people living in a tiny boat.
 We keep bumping into each other and laughing.” -Hafiz

 There is so much wisdom to learn from this simple poem but there is even more in learning how to appreciate the daily blessings God puts upon our paths.